3115 Hennepin Avenue

 Empowered.

-Providing in-person and virtual therapy for adults in Minneapolis,
+Providing in-person and telehealth therapy to adults in Minneapolis,

 the Twin Cities, and across Minnesota.

-Are you feeling overwhelmed, emotionally drained, or doing everything you can, and still ending up in the same place?
-You're not alone.
-You don’t have to keep pushing through on your own. 🌿
+Are you feeling overwhelmed, emotionally drained, doing everything you can, AND still ending up in the same place?
+You're not alone AND you don’t have to keep doing it on your own. 🌿

-Your emotions might feel like overwhelming—too intense, too fast, too hard to control.
-You’ve gotten so used to holding it all together that no one sees how much you're carrying underneath.
-You’re navigating anxiety, depression, trauma, relationship stress, or feeling like you're going through the motions of life.
+Your emotions feel overwhelming—too intense, too much, too hard to control.
+You’ve gotten so used to holding it all together.
+No one sees how much you're carrying underneath, managing on your own.
+You’re navigating anxiety, depression, trauma, relationship stress and feeling like you're going through the motions of life.

-If you’ve been told, "You're too sensitive," it can start to feel like a flaw—and your sensitivity is a deep and powerful part of who you are.
+Your told, "YOU'RE TOO SENSITIVE" and that can feel like a flaw.
+Your sensitivity is a deep and powerful part of who you are.
+And that's OK AND SO ARE YOU✨

-You don't just want to feel less overwhelmed—you want to feel more awake in your life: more present, curious, and intentional about how you show up each day. 😊You don't want to get through the day, you want to truly live—feel connected and create your best life.
+You want to feel less overwhelmed—more AWAKE in your life: more present, curious, and intentional about how you show up each day. 😊You don't want to just get through the day; you want to truly live, thrive and feel connected!
+Create YOUR BEST LIFE, the one you CRAVE!

-Therapy offers a space to reconnect with yourself—a place to exhale, reflect, and feel seen.
-It’s a space where your sensitivity is honored, your experiences are validated, and your growth is supported with care. 💛
+Therapy offers a space to reconnect with yourself—a place to exhale, reflect, and be seen.
+It’s a space where your sensitivity is honored, your experiences are validated, and your growth is supported with deep care. 💛

 About Me

-I’m so happy you found me!
-As a highly sensitive person myself, I know what it feels like to experience the world in vivid color — the deep emotions, the overwhelm, and also the incredible capacity for empathy, creativity, and connection.
+I’m SO happy you found me!
+As a highly sensitive person myself, I know what it feels like to experience the world in vivid color — deep emotions, overwhelm, and also an INCREDIBLE capacity for empathy, creativity, and connection.
 I also know how important it is to have the right support to help turn those big feelings into strength and resilience.

-For the past 27 years, I’ve dedicated my career to helping other highly sensitive people and big feelers find balance, calm, and confidence in themselves.
+For the past 27 years, I’ve dedicated my career to helping other highly sensitive people and big feelers find balance, calm, and confidence.
 My training in Dialectical Behavior Therapy (DBT) was my first introduction to mindfulness, and it completely changed my life.
-I’ve continued to deepen my work with mindfulness-based therapies, trauma-informed care, and skills-based approaches that empower people to manage emotional intensity and live with greater ease and joy.
+I have continued to deepen my work with mindfulness-based therapies, trauma-informed care, and skills-based approaches that empower people to manage emotional intensity and live with greater ease and more joy.

-Outside of my practice, I love spending time with my husband, my two kids, and our Dobermans, Juno and Gracie.
-I’m happiest when I’m surrounded by music, design, architecture, plants, and the beauty of learning new things.
+Outside of my practice, I love spending time with my husband and our Dobermans, Juno and Gracie.
+I am a mother to two wonderful sons (19 & 25).
+I’m happiest when I’m surrounded by music, nature, and the wonder of learning new things.

 My Education